 This series tells their stories, and links it with the wider political context, including interviews with Pacific political figures Enele Sopoaga and Ralph Regenvanu.

 We invite journalists and staff at ACFID Member Organisations to submit nominations through the attached form. .
+Nominees must either work for an Australian media organisation or the nominated work appear in an Australian media outlet.
 Please note, media items profiling a single aid and development organisation only will not be considered by the selection panel.

 More information about ACFID and the work of our members can be found at www.acfid.asn.au.